 And secondly, the Shaman doesn't see you only as ‘this person, in this body, in this lifetime.’
 She sees you as a soul, and a soul is vast.

 Now in the shamanic world, the soul is vast…I said that, didn’t I?

 The soul is a galaxy.

 A galaxy consists of innumerable stars, dust clouds, particles, gases, and so on.

 This I know because science has told me.
-I did say science is useful…and forgive me for believing in something that my eyes cannot see…it’s called faith.
+I did say science is useful…and forgive me for believing in something that my eyes can't see…it’s called faith.

 The soul consists of consciousness, and we remember that consciousness is grown by us in the physical form of love.
 So essentially, the soul is love.